YuxingLiu/CarND-Vehicle-Detection/README.md

 ![alt text][image4]
 ![alt text][image5]

-Spatially binnned images still retain enough information to help in finding vehicles.
-I use `cv2.resize()` to calcuate the spatial binned features.
-Here are spatial binned examples of vehicle and non-vehicle, on `YCrCb` color space with 8x8 pixel resolution on each color channel:
+Spatially binned images still retain enough information to help in finding vehicles.
+I use `cv2.resize()` to calculate the spatial bin features.
+Here are spatial bin examples of vehicle and non-vehicle, on `YCrCb` color space with 8x8 pixel resolution on each color channel:

 ![alt text][image6]
 ![alt text][image7]